arbor-sim/arbor/doc/cpp/simulation.rst

         during a simulation.
 See :cpp:func:`set_local_spike_callback` and
         :cpp:func:`set_global_spike_callback`.

+        **Note** This convenience method has non-trivial performance implications as Arbor will collate all spikes on all ranks.
+Prefer ``local`` unless you are absolutely required otherwise and willing to pay the cost.

     **Constructor:**

     .. cpp:function:: simulation(const recipe& rec, const domain_decomposition& decomp, const context& ctx, std::uint64_t seed)